-Quilting is by far the most prolific method of finish as it offers the manufacturer and retailer the opportunity to provide more of a ‘difference’ between mattresses even though the insides will be identical.
-Once you steer away from looking at a design and how the mattress physically looks – and be in no doubt they can be made to look very appealing indeed – and concentrate your efforts on what is actually inside, you will be far less inclined to make a mistake.
+Updated 2020: Quilting is by far the most prolific method of mattress cover finishes.
+It is used the most frequently as it offers the manufacturer and retailer the opportunity to provide more of a ‘difference’ between mattresses.
+Even though the insides will be pretty much be identical.
+Once you steer away from looking at a design and how the mattress physically looks (be in no doubt they can be made to look very appealing indeed) and concentrate your efforts on what is actually inside, you will be far less inclined to make a mistake.

 There are just three methods of mattress quilting

 This process involves making quite a deep surface layer by stitching the fabric to polyester sheeting and other wadding to create a surface that looks deep and sumptuous.
 This is the process that will more often than not be used on a mattress to be ‘perceived’ by you as mid-range.
 This will be laid on to further elements of upholstery (usually polyester) to give a further element of substance.

 This process is used for budget or economy models.
 The outer fabric is quilted to a minimal layer of polyester or at the very worst a recycled material ‘Polypad’.
 To add an element of comfort there may be a minimal layer of polyester between this ‘top’ and the springs, but the actual weight of polyester used will be in the region of 600gsm or 800gsm.
 You can read more on GSM in mattresses here.

 The actual quilting pattern on these models is the giveaway to the value (as it will usually be basic diamond-shaped or circular-shape) using the least amount of thread to speed up the quilting process.